 Licensed Clinical Social Workers; or

-Clinical Psychologists.
+Licensed Clinical Psychologists.

 Physicians with a Psychiatric Specialty

 The FQHC Medicaid ID number must be listed as the billing provider and the physician’s individual Medicaid ID number must be listed as the attending provider on the claim for mental health services rendered by a physician with a psychiatric specialty.